HorusXIV/HPCP_Assignment/README.md

 Notes
 - All toggles can be passed via `sbatch --export=ALL,VAR=value,…` or set in the environment before submitting.
 - Outputs are written under `data/results_multiGPU/dem_all_<input>.npz`; Nsight traces go to `$LOG_ROOT/nsys/` when `PROFILE=1`.
+- In quiet mode (WARNING+), rank 0 still prints start/end markers and the pixels-per-rank distribution so you can track progress succinctly.

 **GPU jobs**
 Make sure your script contains: